Welcome to The Farm Program

 Program Features

-The Farm Program is our next level of residential care that offers a structured environment through clinical care, purposeful work, and wellness practices.
+The Farm Program, delivered through a residential treatment model, provides a structured environment through clinical care, purposeful work, and wellness practices.

 Conditions We Treat at The Farm